MAdriaansens/Phylogeny_of_CPA/Step1_Database_creation/GTDB/README.md

 Takes as input the .tsv database and spits out subsets

 _You can determine the number of subsets and the name of the subsets yourself._

+#this worked when we repeated it on Feb 20th.